|

 The orc staggered backwards, hands flailing, trying to bat away

-his tiny assailant, fluttering in his face.
+the tiny assailant fluttering in his face.

 Tweet-tweet, tweet!